 The vision of NaKu is to combine bio and recycling.
 Natural polymers should primarily be recycled.
-The two supreme disciplines of sustainability belong to a combination of regrowth and recycling.
-Therefore, we prefer to see our NaKu products in the synthetic material garbage bin.
+The two supreme disciplines of sustainability are a combination of regrowth and recycling.
+Therefore, we would prefer to see our NaKu products ending up in the recycling bin.
 With our products, sorting, recycling and

-The basis of natural polymer is renewable raw material that is refined into a compound.
+The basis of a natural polymer is a renewable raw material that is refined into a compound.
 The compound is a fine, grainy substance that can be further processed.
 Depending on its intended use, either corn starch or lactic acid will be the source.
-However, bioplastics cannot be created using only these
+However, bioplastics cannot be created using

-The term “Biopolymers” is broad and abstract.
-There is no uniform definition yet.
+The term “biopolymers” is broad and abstract.
+There is no uniform or legal definition.
 All products that are either made from renewable raw material or are biodegradable can be considered biopolymers.
-That means that even PVC, with only 20 percent renewable share, can be called a biopolymer.
-Therefore, a lot of
+That means that even PVC with only a 20 percent renewable share can be called a biopolymer.
+There are

 Why should I buy NaKu products?
-Natural polymer produced by NaKu has numerous advantages over traditional material.
-NaKu is non-toxicTraditional polymers can emit pollutants like plasticizers (bisphenol A) to their surroundings.
-In contrast, all components of natural polymer are readily degradable in nature as well as in the human body.
+Natural polymers produced by NaKu have numerous advantages over traditional material.
+NaKu is non-toxicTraditional polymers can emit pollutants like plasticisers (bisphenol A) to their surroundings.
+In contrast, all components of natural polymers are readily degradable in nature as well as in the human body.

 There are several options to make use of NaKu products at the end of their life cycle.
 Natural polymer is biodegradable.
-This means that it is compostable in accordance to the DIN standard EN 13432 and therefore fulfills the requirement to degrade to biogenic material within 90 days.
-Natural polymer
+This means that it is compostable in accordance to european standard EN 13432 and therefore fulfills the requirement to degrade to biogenic material within 90 days.
+Natural polymer is

 First, mix 1/4 liter of whole milk with two tablespoons of vinegar in a pot and heat it.
 Make sure that the mixture does not cook!
 Stir constantly during heating.
 The milk flocks out and first lumps of natural plastic are being formed.
 Use a sieve to remove these flakes